 Additionally, for a subject site that is Best Prime Farmland and/or at least 51% Prime Farmland, Factor 3 includes the provision to not recognize any adjacent non-agricultural principal use established after a set date of April 12, 2011.
 (April 12, 2011 is the date of the annual digital orthophotography available for the year 2011.)
 This measure is intended to partially address the problem referred to as 'creeping effect' whereby case-by-case land use decisions may lower LESA scores on nearby sites, thereby justifying more land conversion decisions.

-More points are assigned to a subject site that is surrounded by other agricultural land use parcels with the principal use of agriculture.
+More points are assigned to a subject site that is surrounded by parcels with the principal use of agriculture.

-Scoring Factor 3: Measure the perimeter of the subject site adjacent to parcels with a principal use of agriculture. agricultural land use.
+Scoring Factor 3: Measure the perimeter of the subject site adjacent to parcels with a principal use of agriculture.